hardillb/node-red-contrib-color-convert/README.md

  - a object with keys red,green,blue with values between 0-255.
  - a object with keys hue,saturation,lightness or value,brightness with values between 0-360 for hue and 0-100 for the others.

-For the CSS input mode the msg.payload should be a string containing the name of a CSS color.
+For the CSS or HEX input mode the msg.payload should be a string containing the name of a CSS color.

 For HSV and HSL inputs the "Scale Sat/Bri/Val" check box will convert values from 0-1 to 0-100